-Changes proposed to the main hospital replace an unfortunate cast block soviet-style façade with a series of balconies, windows and cypress wood panels with concrete framing.
+Changes proposed to the main hospital replace an unfortunate cast block Soviet-style façade with a series of balconies, windows and cypress wood panels with concrete framing.
 The result will be highly aesthetic.
-Please see Appendix I, Building Renderings included with this submission.
+Please see the Building Renderings previously submitted.
 We are open to having the board review the plans for the successive buildings to make sure they adhere to the same high standard.